All Episodes

 It's on the knees and then the tip of the nose.

-He collapses and his face gashes the ground because we have in the tip of his nose actual soil from the land of Israel, from Jerusalem.
+And he not only falls, he falls hard, he collapses and his face gashes the ground because we have in the tip of his nose actual soil from the land of Israel, from Jerusalem.

 tucker carlson

-And that's tied To the vertical post?
+And that's tied to a vertical post.

 jeremiah johnston

-Yeah, to match the Greek letter Tau.
+Yeah, to match the Greek letter tau.

-So it would look like a capital T We see that.
+So it would look like a capital T. We see that.

 And he's tied to that post, but he's nailed to it.

-He was nailed to it.
+Make no mistake, he was nailed to it.

 tucker carlson

-But the cross is tied.
+Right, but the but the cross is tied.

 jeremiah johnston